Flying vs. Driving: Which Is More Cost Effective for Travel This Year?

 Total: $120 for two days

 But what if you have four children?
-Your driving costs will be altered only slightly for meals, but your costs to fly will go up by $272.
+Your driving costs will be altered only slightly for meals, but your airfare will go up by $332.
 And what if only two people are traveling?
-Your costs will be reduced by $272, making the difference between flying and driving about $150.
+Your costs will be reduced by $332, making the difference between flying and driving only about $100.

 In this scenario, the destination has public transportation.
 But what if you need to rent a car?
-The cost of rental cars is soaring because of a shortage created by agencies selling off cars following the plunge in demand caused by the coronavirus pandemic.
-The lowest cost to rent a compact car in Orlando in the August example week is $527, which you’ll need to add to the trip budget.
+The cost of rental cars is still high because of the pandemic rental fleet selloff and the chip shortage and auto industry inventory crunch that followed.
+Expedia’s lowest cost to rent a compact car in Orlando in this example week is $287, which you’ll need to add to the trip budget.

 The Bottom Line

-In this scenario, the cost to fly from Raleigh to Orlando is less than $400 more than driving.
+In this scenario, flying from Raleigh to Orlando will cost you more than $400 more than driving.
 Once you are armed with all of the information you need for your vacation destination, you’ll have a decision as to which is more cost-effective for your family.
 It’s all a matter of budget and preference.
-You can spend that difference on adventures during your trip or splurges on some nice meals, or you can pocket it.
-Conversely, you might decide that the price is worth it to get to your destination faster.
+You can spend that difference on adventures during your trip or splurge on some nice meals — or, of course, you can pocket the difference.
+Conversely, you might decide that the extra expense is worth the money to get to your destination faster.
 Either way, getting this decision out of the way should make the rest of the planning much easier.

 More From GOBankingRates